Man jailed over 15-strong boxing session in woods despite restrictions

 Sgt Lonergan said Doherty then asked Garda Kearney for a fight and called him “hatchet face” before he was brought away by members of his family.

-Defence solicitor Daragh Hassett said his client had arranged with a small number of friends to go sparring in compliance with Covid health regulations as Dromore Wood is 5km from his home.
+Defence solicitor Daragh Hassett said his client had arranged with a small number of friends to go sparring in compliance with coronavirus health regulations as Dromore Wood is 5km from his home.

 However, Mr Hassett said, word got out and more people came along to the woods.